smarco/WFA2-lib/tools/align_benchmark/external/block-aligner/README.md

 Most of the instructions below are for benchmarking and testing block aligner.

 ## Data
-Some Illumina/Nanopore (DNA) and Uniclust30 (protein) data are used in some tests and benchmarks.
+Some Illumina/Nanopore (DNA), Uniclust30 (protein), and SCOP (protein profile) data are used in some tests and benchmarks.
 You will need to download them by following the instructions in the [data readme](data/README.md).

 ## Test